-Bournemouth University are working in an area that integrates health related philosophy, qualitative research and practice.
+Bournemouth University is working in an area that integrates health-related philosophy, qualitative research and practice.
 This is based on the work of Professors Kathleen Galvin and Professor Les Todres and is summarised in their book: Caring and Well-Being: A lifeworld approach (Todres 2013).
 This focus has been taken up by other researchers, educators and practitioners both within Bournemouth University as well as nationally and internationally.

 Read a brief overview and reviews of Caring and Well-Being: A lifeworld approach (docx 27kb).